Setting up Portals

 - Click Next.

-- In the Field Permissions page, select the check boxes for the fields that need to be available for the portal users.
+- In the Field Permissions page, select the check boxes for the fields that needs to be available for the portal users.

 - Click the Read Only checkbox, if required.